 Assessment of plant protection products

 In the case of plant protection products which are pesticides or which consist of micro-organisms, the Swedish Chemicals Agency assesses and decides on authorisation according to the EU Plant Protection Products Regulation.
-In the case of biological plant protection products consisting of nematodes, insects or arachnids, the Agency makes assessments and decisions according to national provisions in the Environmental Code and in the Plant Protection Products Ordinance (2006:1010).

 An important part of the authorisation process is to ensure that there is enough knowledge about the risks connected with the product.
 By assessing the risks and deciding on the conditions for use, damage or unacceptable levels can be prevented.
 Mutual principles and assessment and decision criteria within the EU aim at securing a high level of protection of both human and animal health and the environment and at the same time to improve the functioning of the internal market through the harmonisation of the rules on the placing on the market of plant protection products, while improving agricultural production.